navanathjadhav/React-Virtual-DOM-Uncovered/README.md

 2. Transformation
     The JSX syntax is transformed into regular JavaScript code using a transpiler like Babel.
 This involves converting JSX elements and attributes into function calls that create React elements.

-3. Minification
-    It refers to the process of removing unnecessary characters, such as whitespace, comments, and line breaks, from the generated JavaScript code.
-The purpose of minification is to reduce the file size and improve the overall performance of the application.

 ## Create Virtual DOM Tree Representation

 The compiled JSX code is used to create a lightweight in-memory representation of the DOM called the Virtual DOM tree.
 This tree consists of React elements that correspond to the components and their structure in the JSX code.